tobi-nmx/docker-training/README.md

 # docker-training

-This repository is providing snipplets for an internal training and most likely isn't useful for anyone else.
+This repository is providing snipplets for an internal training and is most likely not useful for anyone else.

+1) Create your Docker account: https://hub.docker.com/signup (you can use a [temporary e-mail address](https://www.byom.de/trashmails/) if you like)
-1) Startup to your playground: https://labs.play-with-docker.com/
+1) Login and startup to your playground: https://labs.play-with-docker.com/
 1) Click `+ ADD NEW INSTANCE`
 1) hit Alt+Enter in the terminal window for fullscreen